 Our athletic trainers are certified, licensed healthcare professionals whose primary concern is the optimal health of student athletes.
 Athletic trainers are responsible for providing educational and community outreach activities and athletic training services to numerous local high schools and club team sports.
 Having a certified athletic trainer present at games and practices ensures your student athletes are safer.
 They are there to manage emergency situations, as well as injury evaluation and management.

 The athletic trainers at the Sports Medicine Center provide outreach coverage to many local high schools.

 In Missouri: Ewing Marion Kauffman School, Kansas City Public School District, St. Teresa's Academy, and University Academy

 In Kansas: Bishop Ward, Kansas City, Kansas Public Schools, Piper, and Turner

 We also have a number of community partnerships.
 Children's Mercy athletic trainers provide care for student athletes at events like the Kansas City Sports Commission/WIN for KC summer camps and the National Association of Intercollegiate Athletics Division I Men’s National Championship at Municipal Auditorium.

-Within the Children's Mercy health system, our athletic trainers work collaboratively with the Orthopaedic surgeons and Sports Medicine physicians at the Children’s Mercy Orthopaedic Clinic, where they apply casts and braces, give proper instruction on home exercise programs and perform functional testing with patients.
-Our athletic trainers also play an important role in the Motion Analysis Lab, Young Athlete Conference committee, Orthopaedic and Sports Medicine Research, and Injury Prevention programs.
+Within the Children's Mercy health system, our athletic trainers work collaboratively with the Orthopedic surgeons and Sports Medicine physicians at the Children’s Mercy Orthopedic Clinic, where they apply casts and braces, give proper instruction on home exercise programs and perform functional testing with patients.
+Our athletic trainers also play an important role in the Motion Analysis Lab, Young Athlete Conference committee, Orthopedic and Sports Medicine Research, and Injury Prevention programs.